A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Results

 \subsection{Computational Protocol and Technical Details}

-All our VMC calculations used a development version of QMCPACK.\cite{Kim2018,Kent2020} In all cases, we used the pseudopotentials and associated basis sets developed by Mitas and coworkers.\cite{Bennett2017} Molecular geometries were taken from literature benchmark sets\cite{Loos2018,Loos2019,Schreiber2008,Kozma2020} and coordinates are also listed in Appendix A. State-specific molecular orbitals were generated by an implementation of SS-CASSCF\cite{Tran2019,Tran2020} in a development version of PySCF.\cite{Sun2018} We generated sCI expansions in expanded active spaces with Dice, \cite{Holmes2016,Sharma2017} iterating until at least a million determinants had been selected and then taking those with the largest coefficients into our VMC wave function.
+All our VMC calculations used a development version of QMCPACK.\cite{Kim2018,Kent2020} In all cases, we used the pseudopotentials and associated basis sets developed by Mitas and coworkers.\cite{Bennett2017} Molecular geometries and theoretical best estimates (TBEs) were taken from literature benchmark sets, \cite{Loos2018,Loos2019,Veril2021,Schreiber2008,Kozma2020} with the molecular coordinates also listed in Appendix A. State-specific molecular orbitals were generated by an implementation of SS-CASSCF\cite{Tran2019,Tran2020} in a development version of PySCF.\cite{Sun2018} We generated sCI expansions in expanded active spaces with Dice, \cite{Holmes2016,Sharma2017} iterating until at least a million determinants had been selected and then taking those with the largest coefficients into our VMC wave function.
 The particular active space and basis set choices for different molecules are given in the following sections for each set of excited states.
-For the charge transfer states we study, we have performed coupled cluster calculations in Molpro\cite{MOLPRO_brief} and GAMESS\cite{GAMESS2020} for comparisons against our VMC results.
+For the charge transfer states we study, we have performed CASPT2 and coupled cluster calculations in Molpro\cite{MOLPRO_brief} and GAMESS\cite{GAMESS2020} for comparisons against our VMC results.

 Once our ansatzes were generated, the CI coefficients were optimized within VMC simultaneously with one- and two-body Jastrow factors.
 The Jastrow factor splines each consisted of 10 coefficients defining the function within a distance of 10 bohr.
 With two exceptions, the initial value of the Jastrow coefficients was set to zero in all cases and CI coefficients were begun at their values from sCI.
 In the case of nitrosomethane, the final 1000 determinant excited state optimization began from the result of a previous optimization of the Jastrow and 500 determinants, with the next 500 most important determinants from sCI added with initial coefficients of zero.
-For the excited state of tetrafluoroethylene-ethylene, the optimized values of the ground state Jastrow were used for the excited state initial guess alongside the sCI coefficients.
-Further technical details on optimization procedure and the uncertainties in our excitation energies can be found in Appendix B.
+For benzonitrile, the final ground and excited state optimizations began from the respective optimized wave functions obtained with initial guesses for $\omega$.